 The festive season is all about gathering with friends to celebrate and be merry, and where better to do that than at one of London’s enchanting winter terraces?
-This Christmas the capital has come alive with seasonal pop-ups, whether it’s The Berkeley opening up the most glamorous pub in town, Marylebone’s new winter garden or mulled wine with high-altitude views in the City.
+This Christmas the capital has come alive with seasonal pop-ups, whether it’s an immersive Alpine hall in Paddington or mulled wine with high-altitude views in the City.
 Here we’ve rounded up the finest winter terraces in London and cosy cabins to snuggle up in this festive season.

 Magical Winter Roof Terraces in London

 Winter Martini Garden at Ham Yard Hotel

 The roof terrace at the Ham Yard Hotel is always a delightful spot, and that’s doubly true this Christmas, as they’re hosting a special Winter Martini Garden there.
 Created in collaboration with Sipsmith, the terrace – which is normally only reserved for hotel guests – will be opening its doors throughout the festive season, beckoning visitors with tartan blankets and hot water bottles.

 Tickets (£22) need to bought in advance, and each one includes a Paloma-tini – a warm riff on a paloma, made with Sipsmith London Dry Gin, Suze and grapefruit and thyme syrup – as well as a personalised martini.
 While the menu centres on hot cocktails, three cold martinis will be served tableside from a sleek brass trolley.

 If you’re looking for an enchanting winter garden in the heart of Chelsea, Stanley’s is the place to come.
 The restaurant’s charming outdoor terrace has been given a frosty revamp for the festive season, and can only be accessed through a pined festive archway flanked by olive trees and tiered shrub planting.